 1. Real-time alerts when fleet vehicles speed

 Drivers speed for a number of reasons.
 Racing to beat a red light or complete a delivery, even unconscious speeding caused by fatigue or distractions.
-The National Safety Council estimates that drivers are 4 times more likely to crash a vehicle while using a cell phone, either for work personal use.
-In commercial situations, employers are liable to fines up $25 million.
+The National Safety Council estimates that drivers are 4 times more likely to crash a vehicle while using a cell phone, either for work or personal use.
+In commercial situations, employers are liable to fines up to $25 million.
 Beyond that, repairs can render a vehicle unusable for days, or even weeks.
 Regardless of the reason, driving in a hurry is a dangerous behavior that can lead to accidents and serious costs to your operations.